GTRay/andro-copter/README.txt

 Originally by Romain Baud

 To do list:
-1. Show debug informaiton on PC
+1. PID tunning
-2. TLD tracking
+2. Model reference adaptive control